ManuelFernandezG/ratings_dashboard_project/README.md

 ### 3\.
 Machine Learning Strategy

-  * **XGBoost**: Used to capture non-linear relationships, such as how high leverage becomes significantly more dangerous when the Fed Funds Rate rises.
+  * **XGBoost**: Used to capture non-linear relationships.
-  * **Logistic Regression**: Used for a stable, linear baseline that provides clear coefficients for risk weightings.
+  * **Logistic Regression**: Used for a stable, linear baseline.

 ### 4\.
 Interpretability (SHAP)

-Because credit decisions require transparency, we utilize **SHAP (Shapley Additive Explanations)**.
-This breaks down each company's risk score into specific "contributions" from features like Debt-to-Equity or the current TED Spread.
+We utilize **SHAP (Shapley Additive Explanations)** to break down each company's risk score into specific "contributions" from features like Debt-to-Equity or the current TED Spread.